-First, whether you are a subcontractor or owner, examine your contract and realize that termination due to bankruptcy is likely unavailable.
+1) Whether you are a subcontractor or owner: Examine your contract and realize that termination due to bankruptcy is likely unavailable.
 Once an individual or corporation files bankruptcy, a provision called the “automatic stay” comes into play, which allows the individual or corporation filing bankruptcy to avoid creditors’ demands while organizing for the coming proceedings.
 Thus, generally, a contract with a general contractor cannot be terminated unless the bankruptcy court lifts the automatic stay.

-Second, if you are a subcontractor, you should contact the surety (if the project is bonded) or the owner (if it is a private, unbonded project) to make sure that the owner or surety has a formal written claim from you that shows what has been paid, what invoices were submitted but not yet paid, and the balance to finish.
+2) If you are a subcontractor: You should contact the surety (if the project is bonded) or the owner (if it is a private, unbonded project) to make sure that the owner or surety has a formal written claim from you that shows what has been paid, what invoices were submitted but not yet paid, and the balance to finish.
 Make sure that the owner or surety, as the case may be, is also aware of any submitted changed orders that may be going through the approval process.
 Note that lien rights are unaffected by a general contractor’s bankruptcy, as liens are against the owner and not the general contractor.

-Fourth, if you are an owner and the project is bonded with a performance or payment bond, you will want to make sure you are in close communication with the bonding company.
+4) If you are an owner: If the project is bonded with a performance or payment bond, you will want to make sure you are in close communication with the bonding company.
 Additionally, you will want to make sure the surety is paying claims so you are not faced with lien claims by unpaid subcontractors or suppliers.